alanmartinez24/uniswap-dai-eth-exchange/README.md

 - TypeChain

 ## Networks
-- The project interacts with Ethereum Mainnet on production.
-- The project interacts with Ropsten Testnet on development environment.
+The project interacts with Ropsten Testnet.

 ## Node Version & Package Manager
 - The project runs on Node.js >= 14